3. Who is a good fit as a graduate student in my lab?

 5. You don’t give up easily.
 I think lots of people drawn to clincal psychology are naturally curious.
 You’re always going to want to learn more about new topics, learn new methods, ask new questions, etc. In order to learn all this new stuff, you’re probably going to have to fail a lot.
 There’s going to be stuff you don’t know, stuff you messed up because you didn’t know, etc. Recovering effectively from those failures is crucial, if you’re to be successful in my lab (or most others).
 Recovering from those failures means being open to learning more, being open to fixing mistakes, being open to feedback, and persisting despite struggling.
 For instance, midway through grad school I taught myself how to use R. That learning curve was steep.
 There were many times when I didn’t know how to do something and spent hours googling to find the solution (which is still true…to use R is to google using R!).
 Even though the struggle is not enjoyable in the moment, finally figuring out the solution is so rewarding to me.
 I wouldn’t get that reward if I didn’t persist.
 I think that type of mentality will serve you well in my lab.

 6. You want to do this work because you care about people and want to contribute to making the world a better place.
 The conditions my lab studies are devastating.
-People participating in research studies or seeking treatment for eating disorders or suicidal thoughts and behaviors are often going through the worst times of their lives.
-My lab wants to contribute to better understanding of and treatment for these conditions, to help people get closer to their lives worth living.
+People participating in the lab’s research studies or seeking treatment for eating disorders or suicidal thoughts and behaviors are often going through the worst times of their lives.
+My lab wants to contribute to a better understanding of these conditions and better treatment for these conditions, to help people get closer to their lives worth living.

 8. You’re a go-getter and you go over and above.
 I am meticulous, conscientious, and I like pushing myself to do challenging things.
 I work well with people who approach their work similarly.
 For example, I read and reread drafts numerous times.
 I tinker with figures 20+ times until they’re conveying exactly what I want them to convey.
 I applied for grants early in grad school and as faculty, even when the grants were intimidating (some still are!).
 When I don’t know the answer to something, in many cases I try to figure out the answer by myself before asking someone what the answer is.